enteprise search & discovery 2018 schedule

 *Participants are requested to bring their own device in the form of a phone, laptop, or tablet to maximize the engagement experience.

-• Tamara Viles, Knowledge Management Project Manager, TechnipFMC
+• Tamara Viles, Knowledge Management Program Manager, TechnipFMC

 • Lisa Austin, Product Owner, Knowledge Management, Toyota Motors North America